yifanlu0227/ChatSim/README.md

 **Much faster**, **higher rendering quality**, but HDR sky is not enabled in this case.

 ### Step 2: Faster alternative of McNeRF, 3D Gaussians splatting
-This requires the your CUDA NVCC version matches your pytorch cuda version.
+This requires that your CUDA NVCC version matches your pytorch cuda version.
 ```bash
 # make CUDA (nvcc) version consistent with the pytorch CUDA version.